Exposing False Allegations and Prosecutor Overcharging Decisions--Cook County Domestic Violence Lawyer

 While it is one of the worst kept secrets in Illinois, the Chicago police do not openly discuss their clearly established policy of arresting a person alleged to have committed domestic violence no matter how patently false the claim appears.
 Further, there is a clear bias against men when police are called out on domestic disturbance calls because men are typically physically stronger and statistically more likely to be the perpetrator.
 Unfortunately, there are plenty of bitter ex-wives, jealous current girlfriends and jilted ex-girlfriends that use domestic violence charges to exact revenge for real or imagined wrongs.

 Because Mr. Freidberg has been representing those accused of domestic violence related offenses for over a decade and a half, he understands that these allegations often are false or misleading.
 Further, fabricated domestic violence allegations can be a powerful tool when used by an unscrupulous complaining witness with improper motivations.
 Our experienced Chicago domestic violence lawyers carefully investigate the facts to identify inconsistencies and contradictions made by the alleged victim so that we can obtain a dismissal, acquittal or reduced charge.
 Our Illinois domestic violence law firm offers a confidential consultation so that we can explain your legal rights and potential defenses.
-We invite you to contact us at 312-560-7100 or email us to learn how we can begin fighting for you.
+We invite you to contact our domestic violence lawyers serving Chicago at 312-560-7100 or email us to learn how we can begin fighting for you.